jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 I'm here to tell you nothing could be further from the truth.

+## Takeaway 3

+If your heavy weight support resources are crafted in your own voice and reflecting your brand personality, using them is actually the best way to scale your brand voice.

-We still receive lots of communication every day from our customers - it just comes along later, once they've really gotten to know us.
+Our support inboxes still receive lots of communication every day from our customers - its just more focused on more advanced actions and technical troubleshooting.

+Because they watch our videos and read our documentation first, they've gotten to know us.
 They get to know our product and personality through our videos and other support resources, and it creates a personal and emotional connection.

+Instead of relying on the support person's mood or whim to make the strong connection in the first few emails, we lead with consistently bright, cheery, and helpful videos and documentation.
+No back and forth required.

 ## email image?

-When they do have to write into support (it still happens!) they almost always lead off with "First, we love Wistia", and then dive into the core of their technical issue.
+This also creates this neat side benefit of lovely emails.
+We get lots of emails that lead with "First, we love Wistia", and then dive into the core of their technical issue.

 This makes support a lot more fun to tackle (it's amazing, and we're hiring - come find me later).

-Instead of relying on the support person's mood or whim to make the strong connection in the first few emails, we lead with consistently bright, cheery, and helpful videos and documentation.
-No back and forth required.

 ## Big Slide of Progress

+I guess the third benefit is the most obvious.
 Some of you might have seen this in your email.

+Because we are lifting the heavy ass weights, we aren't slammed with the volume of support that a light-weight practitioner is.
+Our goal is to provide resources for everything, so that those who want self-service can do so.
+We'll still be here for technical discussions and for chatting about espresso.

 The top line is our new user growth, and the bottom line is our total support requests.
 Early on we were increasing total support volume by a number about